Study Toolkit

 Study support software and technology

-We have two very useful pieces of software on the university network, as well as some freely available software, that can help everyone with their studies and coursework.
+There is a variety of useful software available on the University network, as well as some freely available software, that can help everyone with their studies and coursework.

 Text to speech